Ayeshan-Oshitha/Tutorial--Udemy--NestJs/Docs/008-Environments-in-NestJS.md

 # Module Configuration and Partial Registration

 With _partial registration_, it is possible to have _module-specific configuration files_.
 For example, if we need a configuration file just for the **Users** module, we can create one.
 This approach provides type safety, unlike using only global configuration files.

+# Validating Environmental Variable

+Once we have validation in place for environment variables, developers will immediately know if a required variable is missing or invalid.

+To validate environment variables, we use a package called Joi.

+`npm i joi`